tresata/hackathon2016/README.md

 ## Anaconda
-Anaconda is a completely free Python distribution (including for commercial use and redistribution).
+Anaconda is a completely free Python distribution from [Continuum Analytics](https://www.continuum.io).
 It includes more than 400 of the most popular Python packages for science, math, engineering, and data analysis.
-See the packages included with Anaconda.
+See [the packages included with Anaconda](http://docs.continuum.io/anaconda/pkg-docs).

 Getting failimar with conda: http://conda.pydata.org/docs/using/index.html